langhabel/optimization-surrogate-generalization/README.md

 <a name="balancing-exploration-and-exploitation"/><br/>
 ### 3.2 Balancing Exploration and Exploitation

 This module calculates *expected improvement* for each future sampling location.
-The method works by balancing exploration and exploitation based on uncertainty estimates [<sup>[4](#myfootnote4)</sup>].
+The method balances exploration and exploitation based on uncertainty estimates [<sup>[4](#myfootnote4)</sup>].
 This assures efficient sampling.

 - `expected_improvement.compute_expected_improvement_forrester(prediction, uncertainty, y_min, grid)`
    - `prediction`: Predicted function for slice (array with values for each grid-point)